-We have a sector-led board made up of member organisations:
+We have a sector-led board made up of representatives from our member organisations.

 “I’m involved with Platform|Atamira because I believe that when providers work together collaboratively we can end up achieving better services and outcomes for individuals and their families.
 With Platform, large and small organisations can all sit equally around the table and support one another as well as innovate together.”

 Naomi is currently CEO of Equip Mental Health services in Auckland and has held positions as a mental health support worker, youth worker and a presenter at the Parenting Place.

 Outside of work, Naomi enjoys spending time with her three children and husband.

 Ko Tapuaenuku te Māunga

 Ko Tahu Potiki te Tangata

 I am currently the Kaiwhakahaere/Chief Executive for Purapura Whetu Trust and have held positions previously related to direct delivery of mental health and alcohol and other drug services to whanau.